OCA/account-fiscal-rule/account_avatax_sale_oca/readme/USAGE.md

   is an identification number to use on the customer's State.
 - This exemption status will only be applied for delivery addresses in the State matching the State of the exemption address.
-The same customer can have exemptiions on several states.
+The same customer can have exemptions on several states.
 For this use additional Contact/Addresses for those states, and enter the exempention details there.
 - To make this data management simpler, is it possible to set the